-You can either pay by credit or debit card using our online payment system, or you can pay by bank transfer via Flywire (a payment service for overseas student fees).
-Payment options will be detailed in your Application Portal when you have reached that stage.
+We advise you to pay either by credit or debit card using our online payment system, or by bank transfer via Flywire (a payment service for overseas student fees), though we also accept direct bank transfers.
+Payment options will be detailed in your application portal when you have reached that stage.

 When will I receive my CAS?

-We will issue your CAS as soon as we can after you have supplied all necessary data (eg passport details) and paid your tuition fee deposit.
-You will need this CAS number to make a Tier 4 (General) student visa application.
+We will issue your CAS as soon as we can after you have supplied all necessary data (eg passport details) and paid your tuition fee deposit or procided appropriate exemption evidence.
+You will need your CAS number to make a Tier 4 (General) student visa application.

-Please note that under Home Office rules we can only issue a CAS six months before the start date of your course.
-We usually begin assigning CASes from April for taught masters applicants.
+Please note that under Home Office rules the earliest that we can only issue a CAS is six months before the start date of your course.
+We usually begin assigning CASes from April for taught master's applicants.